cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("Bayesiangammareg")` adjusts the Gamma regression models from a Bayesian perspective described by Cepeda and Urdinola (2012).
 -   `r pkg("BayesLCA")` performs Bayesian Latent Class Analysis using several different methods.
 -   `r pkg("BayesMallows")` performs Bayesian preference learning with the Mallows rank model.
-- `r pkg("BayesMassBal")` is a package for Bayesian data reconciliation of separation processes.
 -   `r pkg("bayestestR")` provides utilities to describe posterior distributions and Bayesian models.
 It includes point-estimates such as Maximum A Posteriori (MAP), measures of